Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

-Once transforming $\Pc_o$ into $\Pc_2$, we notice that $\Pc_2$ inherently contains two optimization subproblems w.r.t. $\wbf$ and $\ebf$, respectively.
-As we will show below, these two subproblems are essentially two types of multicast beamforming problems: 1) BS multicast beamforming QoS problem w.r.t. $\wbf$; 2) RIS passive multicast beamforming MMF problem w.r.t. $\ebf$.
-Following this, we naturally break down $\Pc_2$ into two subproblems to solve alternatingly.
-Our overall proposed alternating multicast beamforming (AMBF) approach includes two steps: the alternating optimization step and a final processing step.
+Examining the two subproblems in $\Pc_2$, we will show below that they are essentially two types of multicast beamforming problems: 1) BS multicast beamforming QoS problem w.r.t. $\wbf$; 2) RIS passive multicast beamforming MMF problem w.r.t. $\ebf$.
+We solve these two subproblems alternatingly.
+Our proposed alternating multicast beamforming (AMBF) approach includes two steps: 1) the alternating optimization step, and 2) a final processing step.
 The final processing step is to ensure a feasible solution to $\Pc_o$.
-Below, we will first describe the two subproblems and the final processing step, leaving the fast algorithm design for solving the subproblems to Sections~\ref{subsec:P_e} and \ref{subsec:S_w}.
+Below, we will focus on describing the two subproblems and the final processing step, leaving the algorithm design for solving the subproblems to Sections~\ref{subsec:P_e} and \ref{subsec:S_w}.